fedhere/DSPS_FBianco_2023/HW8/README.md

 What is wrong with it: - ambiguity, distortion, distraction

-Is it respecting the 5 Tufte's rules"
+Is it respecting the 5 Tufte’s rules:

-Tufte’s rules:

 - **effect size ~ 1**: The representation of numbers, as physically measured on the surface of the graph itself, should be directly proportional to the numerical quantities represented   ("lie factor")
 - **data/ink >> 1**: Clear, detailed and thorough labeling should be used to defeat graphical distortion and ambiguity.
 Write out explanations of the data on the graph itself.
 Label important events in the data